 Treatments for aqueous deficient dry eye involves increasing the volume of lubrication in the eye with particular eye drops and nutrition, decreasing the inflammation associated with a dry ocular surface and retaining what little tears are present by blocking the drainage channels in our lids with plugs.
 Severe dry eye can also be managed with scleral contact lenses.
 These specialty lenses protect the eye surface with a reservoir of tears, offering relief where all other options have failed.

-Blepharitis is a chronic inflammation of the eyelid margin.
-Symptoms include irritated, red, itchy or stinging eyes and eyelids, as well as variable vision.
-Blepharitis is generally caused by an over-colonisation of microorganisms along the lid margin, particularly along the eyelashes and the eyelash follicles.
+Anterior blepharitis is a sub-type of this condition generally caused by an over-colonisation of microorganisms along the lid margin, particularly along the eyelashes and the eyelash follicles.
 These microscopic creatures release toxins which trigger inflammation along the eyelids.

 One organism that can cause blepharitis are Demodex: small mites that live on our skin and hair follicles.
 Demodex mites are more common on our bodies as we get older; they can be found on everyone over the age of 70!
 Demodex are resilient to conventional treatments and require a more specific approach, often involving tea-tree oil.
 Examination of the eyelashes under microscope is often needed to visualise the mites and make the diagnosis.